-If fluorescent tubes are tossed out and sent to landfills when they are crushed, the mercury will be released into air or water.
+If fluorescent tubes are tossed out and sent to landfills when they are crushed, the mercury will be released into the air or water.

 This causes issues for the environment and animals.
 When released into the air, mercury buildup falls down as precipitation, polluting land and water.
 This destroys natural sources of water, making them unusable for humans.
 It can even poison animals and fish.

 In some states, it is illegal to discard fluorescent tubes and bulbs in the trash.
 Improper disposal of hazardous waste can be punishable by a fine or prison sentence in the following states:

 Drop Off at a Household Hazardous Waste Site

 If you just have a few fluorescent tubes that need to be recycled your county likely has a Household Hazardous Waste (HHZ) center where you can drop them off.
 These waste collection agencies are government-owned and usually free.
 Some may charge a small processing fee.
 These can also be called transfer stations or waste disposal centers.

 Some areas have designated pick-up or drop-off days, others allow walk-ins at any time.
 Check the schedule and information on your local center’s website.
 They also collect other hazardous waste like paint, pesticides, batteries, and chemicals.